 During the 1901-1902 winter season, it was the home of Herbert Merriam and his wife, Fanny (Hawes) Merriam.
 Herbert Merriam owned and operated Cherry Brook Farm in Weston, which was their primary residence.

-By the 1902-1903 winter season, 212 Commonwealth was the home of George Alonzo Gibson and his wife, Emily Ruth (Dickinson) Gibson.
+By the 1902-1903 George Gibson and his wife, Emily Ruth (Dickinson) Gibson, had made 212 Commonwealth their home.
 They previously had lived in Medford.
-He is shown as the owner of 212 Commonwealth on the 1908 and 1917 Bromley map.
-They also maintained a summer home in Marblehead.
+They also maintained a home in Marblehead.

 Formerly a lawyer, since 1881 George Gibson had been a piano manufacturer, a founder and president of the Ivers & Pond Piano Company.

-In April of 1929, the Building Department issued a notice of violation to the Gibson Estate’s agent, the Boston Safe Deposit and Trust Company, for failure to provide adequate egress.
+In April of 1929, the Building Department issued a notice of violation to the Boston Safe Deposit and Trust Company, as agent for Emily Gibson’s estate, for failure to provide adequate egress.

 In October of 1930, Boston Safe Deposit and Trust filed for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house, including installing the necessary fire escapes.

-Agnes Hobart maintained a lodging house at 212 Commonwealth.
+Agnes Hobart operated a lodging house at 212 Commonwealth.

-By 1947, 212 Commonwealth was the home of Ray F. Mitchell, a salesman, and his wife, Dorothy Mitchell, who continued to operate it as a lodging house.
+On April 29, 1946, 212 Commonwealth was acquired from Florence Gibson by Ray F. Mitchell, a salesman.
+He and his wife, Dorothy A. Mitchell, made it their home and operated it as a lodging house.
 They previously had lived at 46 Pinckney.
 They continued to live at 212 Commonwealth until about 1952.

-By 1952, 212 Commonwealth was owned by Gaetano La Marco of Winchester, owner of the Majestic Liquor Mart at 205 Tremont.
+On March 4, 1952, 212 Commonwealth was acquired from Ray Mitchell by James Cambourelis, and on May 16, 1952, it was acquired from him by Gaetano La Marca, founder of the Prince Macaroni Company.
+He and his wife, Francesca (Seminara) La Marca lived in Winchester.
 In June of 1952, he filed for (and subsequently received) permission to convert the property from a lodging house into three apartments and two medical offices.

-The property changed hands and in February of 1974 was acquired by Stephen E. Mermelstein.
+The property changed hands and on February 28, 1974, was acquired by Stephen E. Mermelstein.
 By the mid-1990s, the property had been converted into eight apartments.

-In April of 1996, Stephen Mermelstein filed for (and subsequently received) permission to correct several fire safety violations and to change the legal occupancy from three apartments and two medical offices to seven apartments, reducing the existing number of apartments from eight by combining the units on the top floor.
+In April of 1996, Stephen Mermelstein filed for (and subsequently received) permission to correct several fire safety violations and to change the legal occupancy from three apartments and two medical offices to seven apartments.

-In June of 1999, he filed for (and subsequently received) permission to once again divide the apartments on the top floor and increase the number of units from seven to eight.
+In June of 1999, he filed for (and subsequently received) permission to divide the apartments on the top floor and increase the number of units from seven to eight.